emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Most of their sources allow subtitles. ✔️
 1. Has movies, shows, anime? ✔️
 1. Site has continue watching, watchlists history etc. ✔️
-1. Has AI recommendation tool. ✔️
+1. Has AI recommendation tool, but more could be added in terms of media discoverability. ⚠️

 ***
 ## Broflix